Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Class-5-―-Wednesday-Jan-29th-―Topic.md

 action, and those external entities that initiated the use case</code></i></p>
 </def>
 <def title="Boundary Elements [Object]"><p>Defined as a software element, such as a
-screen, a report, HTML pages, or a system interfcae that actors interact with.
+screen, a report, HTML pages, or a system interface that actors interact with.
 On the other hand they can be defined as nouns (or objects)</p></def>
 <def title="Control Elements [Controller]"><p>These can be defined as actions, as verbs,
 as they serve as <b><code>glue between boundary elements and entity elements,